marnec/ML/docs/pages/ML-18-LargemarginClassification.md

 \label{eq:constraintsproj} \tag{7}
 $$

 Now let's see how this reflects on the decision boundary selection in a SVM.
-Let's take the very simple example depicted in <a href="#decboundsvmsimpleex">Figure 16</a>.
+Let's take the very simple example depicted in <a href="#fig:decboundsvmsimpleex">Figure 18</a>.

 In panel A, the decision boundary is not very good because it's very close to the training examples: it has small **margins**.
 Let's see why the SVM will not chose this: (it can be shown that) the parameter vector $\theta$ is orthogonal to the decision boundary and starts at origin simply because we chose to set $\theta_0=0$.
 If we look at the projections of $x^{(1)}, x^{(2)}$ on $\theta : p^{(1)},p^{(2)}$ we will see that they are pretty small numbers, as $x^{(1)}$ and $x^{(2)}$ are close to the decision boundary.
 Given $\eqref{eq:constraintsproj}$, in order to have $p^{(i)} \cdot \| \theta \| \geq  1$, if $p^{(i)}$ is small then $\cdot \| \theta \|$ must be large, but since $\eqref{eq:objectfun}$, this is not the wanted direction for $\| \theta \|$.